Oneness Pentecostalism

 Norman James taught the core Oneness Pentecostal belief that water baptism - spoken with the “correct” verbal formula - is required in order to be born again.
 Yet he went even further than classical Oneness doctrine by rejecting the standard Oneness formula (“in the name of Jesus”) and insisting on a baptismal phrase entirely of his own invention, one not found anywhere in Scripture or in any historic Christian tradition.
 By doing so, he created a system in which being born again was dependent on using a wording unique to him.

-In effect, James made access to God’s kingdom contingent upon undergoing water baptism performed under his spoken word.
+In effect, James made access to God’s kingdom contingent upon undergoing water baptism performed under his spoken word and authority.
 Such a claim cannot be sustained theologically, for Scripture and the historic Christian faith teach that being born again is the gracious act of God alone - wrought by the Holy Spirit, through faith in Christ - not something mediated through the personal control, verbal inventions, or proprietary practices of any leader or congregation.

 While James made being born again dependent upon his spoken word, Scripture teaches the opposite: that the Word which gives life is not a human utterance but a divine Person.
 In the gospel of John, new birth comes through the living Logos - Jesus Christ - whose voice calls the dead to life and whose Spirit gives birth from above.
 Peter tells us that we are born again “not of perishable seed, but of imperishable, through the living and abiding word of God” (1 Peter 1:23).
 The true gospel does not place power in the spoken word of any leader, but in the eternal Word made flesh, crucified and risen.
 It is Christ - not any leader, not any formula - who is the source of being born again, and Christ alone who is the door into the Kingdom of God.